tiprankstipranks

 Final assembly of certain of our products is performed by third-party electronics manufacturers.
 We may be dependent on these third-party electronics manufacturers as a sole-source of supply for the manufacture of such products.
 A failure by such manufacturers to provide manufacturing services to us as we require, or any disruption in such manufacturing services up to and including a catastrophic shut-down, may adversely affect our business results.
 Because we rely on these third-party electronics manufacturers to manufacture our products, we may incur increased business continuity risks.

 We are not able to exercise direct control over the assembly or related operations of certain of our products.
-If these third-party manufacturers experience business difficulties or fail to meet our manufacturing needs, then we may be unable to satisfy customer product demands, lose sales, and be unable to maintain customer relationships.
+If these third-party manufacturers experience business difficulties or fail to meet our manufacturing needs, then we may be unable to satisfy customer demand, lose sales, and be unable to maintain customer relationships.
 Longer production lead times may result in shortages of certain products and inadequate inventories during periods of unanticipated higher demand.
 Without such third parties continuing to manufacture our products, we may have no other means of final assembly of certain of our products until we are able to secure the manufacturing capability at another facility or develop an alternative manufacturing facility.
 This transition could be costly and time consuming.
 We have taken actions to diversify, and may take additional actions to diversify in the future, our product sourcing footprint.
 Such actions have, and may again, result in additional costs.

 Supply Chain - Risk 2